shreyamalogi/HTML-Starter-Project/README.md

     - [Step 8: Connect with Shreya](#step-8-connect-with-shreya-)
     - [Step 9: Copyright](#step-9-copyright-%EF%B8%8F)
     - [Step 10: Upload and Deploy to GitHub](#step-10-upload-and-deploy-to-github-)

+## About This Project 📜

+This HTML project is specially designed for beginners who are eager to embark on their web development journey.
+Shreya Malogi, a passionate coder and web enthusiast, has curated this project to provide a hands-on experience for those taking their first steps into the world of web development.

 ## What You'll Learn 🧠